fdeblasio/pokeemerald-expansion/README.md

 - Battle Frontier no longer requires saving
 - Two Pokémon having the same original trainer no longer negatively affects breeding chances
 - Certain sections are blocked off until gyms or rivals are defeated
-- Wally is given more battles
+- Wally is given more battles.
+The battle in Verdanturf starts with Grassy Terrain
+- Battles in long grass on Routes 119 and 120 start with Grassy Terrain (unless it's a thunderstorm)

 ### Quality of Life
 - Shiny Pokémon can no longer spawn until you get Poké Balls